PagelsR/AirTrafficControlSystem-ExampleInC/README.md

 Speaker

+    You can create a new file in Visual Studio Code by clicking on the "New File" icon in the Explorer view or by using the shortcut Ctrl+N. Then, you can paste the above code into the new file.
+Next, save the file by using the shortcut Ctrl+S.

-- Copy to clipboard.
-Cntl-N, to create a new file.
+- Copy to clipboard, Cntl-C. Cntl-N, to create a new file.
 Cntrl-V, to paste in code.
 Cntl-S, to save to **AirTraffic.py**

-    You can create a new file in Visual Studio Code by clicking on the "New File" icon in the Explorer view or by using the shortcut Ctrl+N. Then, you can paste the above code into the new file.
-Next, save the file by using the shortcut Ctrl+S.

 Demo 3 - Generate Unit Tests
 ----------------------------
 Speaker

     This looks great, thank you Copilot!
-As a developer, I will Trust but verify, and run the code to make sure it works as expected.
+As a developer, I will Trust but verify, and should run, then debug the code to make sure it works as expected.

     Next, I want to create unit tests.
 I can hightlight one object and easily create a single unit test.

-    Using Copilot, you can type "write a unit test please" or use the shortcut key /tests.
+    Using Copilot, you can type, Please write a unit test for this, or use the shortcut key /tests.

+- Open file **AirTraffic.py**
-    Highlight def proceed_to_taxiways(self, airplane)
+- Highlight **def proceed_to_taxiways(self, airplane)**

 Copilot Chat Window